.......and when those dark eyes peer at you from the screen........

 Remakes and other rehabilitations at best are only rehashes, and at worst sickening.

-The best example of the worst you can watch It took me ages to fill in all those forms and spaces and so on in order to put this series on IMDb.
+It took me ages to fill in all those forms and spaces and so on in order to put this series on IMDb.

 And I did so with the sole purpose of reading other people's reactions.
 I am hugely delighted!
 This TV series is about as low as one can get reaching great heights of stupidity so as to entertain the silly masses.
 Which, unfortunately, not only in Spain, are the great majority.
 Seeing a fifty-year-old Ana García Obregón prancing about the screen dressed as if she were a fifteen-year-old, is enough to churn anyone's stomache, whatever dosis of gastric ulcer pills you may be taking.
 Yes, other contributors have said it all: rubbish, crap............